dmd-program/dmd-100/topics/interaction_design.md

 ## Interaction Principles

-In the computer engineering field, there are five standard interaction principles that software developers refer to when building an effective gsparaphical user interface, otherwise known as a **GUI** \(pronounced gooey\) .
+In the computer engineering field, there are five standard interaction principles that software developers refer to when building an effective graphical user interface, otherwise known as a **GUI** \(pronounced gooey\) .
 They dictate that an interface must be perceivable, predictable, learnable, consistent, and provide feedback to the user.

 ### Perceivable

 Being perceivable means that a person, who has no prior knowledge must be able to sense and understand an object or interface in some way.

 ### Predictable

 Human's rely on predictions to navigate the world.
 An unpredictable environment can be frustrating, scary, and in some cases dangerous.

 ### Learnable

 ### Consistent

 Elements that perform the same action should look and function the same way.
 This not only refers to visual and physical elements, but also to sound, language, and conceptual organization.

 ### Feedback